Imohh/Imohh/README.md

 * :magnet: You can checkout my projects from here (https://imohcodes.com)

-* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/imoh-precious/) :sparkler:
+* Connect with me on LinkeDin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/imoh-precious/) :sparkler:

 ## Tech Stack :computer: